Rapha149/SignGUI/README.md

 An explanation for the different methods can be found on the [Javadoc](https://javadoc.io/doc/de.rapha149.signgui/signgui).

 Also: as you can see the code catches the `SignGUIVersionException` which could be thrown by `SignGUI.builder()` if the api does not support the Minecraft version of the server.
-If you're interested in why this exception exists, check the [release notes](https://github.com/Rapha149/SignGUI/releases/tag/v2.5.0).
+If you're interested in why this exception exists, check these [release notes](https://github.com/Rapha149/SignGUI/releases/tag/v2.5.0).

 ## Limitations